MonashBioinformaticsPlatform/laxy/README.md

 ### Building for production

 Create `.env` (see `.env.example`), change frontend variables as required (eg `LAXY_FRONTEND_*`).
+Environment variables (eg as seen via the `env` shell command) will override variables read from `.env`.

 ```bash
 npm run build:prod
 ```

-Environment variables will override variables read from `.env`.
 These variables are used by the Webpack (`dotenv-webpack`) build to substitute references to `process.env.SOME_ENV_VAR`.

 ## Backend